INTRODUCTION

 In the 20th century, Britain's national mapping agency, Ordnance Survey, created a system of numbered gridlines, 1km apart, criss-crossing the entire country from north to south and from east to west.
 Despite more recent innovations in the digital age, these gridlines are still in popular use for precisely specifying locations anywhere from the Scily Isles in the south west to the tip of Shetland in the north east.

 Crossing the Lines is a project to make photographs at locations close to my home in West Kirby where the OS gridlines intersect.
-The red dots on the map below show the locations of the images so far completed.
+It is an ongoing project and this web page is a work in progress.

 In the course of this project I have gone to places virtually on my doorstep that I didn't know existed.
 I have learned about places of which I previously knew nothing and I have taken photographs of places that I would never have thought justified getting my camera out of its bag.
 It has been tremendously rewarding and I plan to slowly extend my reach further eastwards across the Wirral.